LucHengeveld/NGS_Cross_Contamination/README.md

 13) file_readers.py: Error 13: Entered barcode file has not been found.
 Please make sure the path to the file is correct.
 14) file_readers.py: Error 14: Barcode file format incorrect.
 Please enter a correct barcode file.
 15) file_readers.py: Error 15: Barcode file format incorrect.
 Please enter a correct barcode file.
+16) parameters.py: Error 16: Entered heatmap contamination percentage is not a number.